Stephen Baker (New York politician)

-Stephen Baker (August 12, 1819 – June 9, 1875) was an American politician and a U.S. Representative from New York during the American Civil War.
+Stephen Baker (August 12, 1819 – June 9, 1875) was an American politician and businessman who was a U.S. Representative from New York from 1861 to 1863, during the American Civil War.

 Early life

 Baker was born in New York City, New York on August 12, 1819.
 He was a son of Stephen Baker, a merchant who was one of the original stockholders in the Manhattan Company, founded in 1799.
 He attended the common schools.

 Career

 In 1850, Baker engaged as importer of woolen goods, and moved to Poughkeepsie, New York.

 He was elected as a Republican to the Thirty-seventh Congress, serving as U.S. Representative for the twelfth district of New York from March 4, 1861 to March 4, 1863.
 After his term in office, he abandoned active business pursuits and lived in retirement until his death.

 Personal life

 Baker was married to Anna Mary Greene (1827–1903).
 Together, they were the parents of: